cloudrex/TsLang/README.md

 #### Why?

-Summarized: I've always wanted to create my own language.
+**Summarized**: I've always wanted to create my own language.

-Expanded: I use specific languages to accomplish goals in my projects.
+**Expanded**: I use specific languages to accomplish goals in my projects.
 My directory of languages and tools are strictly limited, so when I want to expand my borders, I am limited by my own tools and experience.

 I love the JavaScript because of its simplicity, extensibility and extensive usability across different platforms.